Patient Quick Links

 Talk with your primary care physician if you’re interested in scheduling a Lung Cancer Screening.

 Special ultrasounds for the throat and chest area, as well as stents and argon laser treatments, are new tools McLeod Center for Cancer Treatment and Research uses for lung cancer patients.
-Other technology lung cancer patients benefit from include PET/CT scan, Stereotactic Body Radiation Therapy (SBRT), and molecular targeted therapy.
+Other technologies that benefit lung cancer patients include PET/CT scan, Stereotactic Body Radiation Therapy (SBRT), and molecular targeted therapy.

 Thanks to the McLeod Lung Cancer Screening Program, Fred Ham was diagnosed with Stage I lung cancer after undergoing low-dose lung CT scans for five years at McLeod.
 To read the full story of how the McLeod team places the patient at the center of lung cancer care, click here.